Clinical Psychology PsyD Clinical Training

-Each student is required to complete six terms (two years) of practicum.
-The practicum experience includes a minimum of 500 training hours per year:
+Each student is required to complete three year-long practicum placements: Practicum I (three semesters), Practicum II (three semesters), and Advanced Practicum (three semesters).
+Each practicum experience includes a minimum of 500 training hours per year:

-- 25% in supervisory and training activities, and administrative duties related to service and training
+- approximately 25% in supervision, training activities, and administrative duties related to service and training

-Training helps you integrate theoretical knowledge with clinical application, and you will gain supervised practice experience with a range of client populations, age groups and clinical problems.
-For example, you can pursue training in child psychopathology and treatment, neuropsychology, behavioral health, forensic issues, human diversity, cognitive behavior therapy and psychodynamic therapy, carried out in close mentoring relationships.
+Additional elective clinical training experiences are available (part-time or full-time placements).
+All training is designed to help students integrate theoretical knowledge with clinical application, and students gain supervised practice experience with a range of diverse client populations, age groups, and clinical problems.
+For example, students can pursue clinical training in child psychopathology assessment and treatment, neuropsychology, behavioral health, or adult psychopathology assessment and treatment, carried out in close mentoring relationships.

-- Several community mental health centers serving children, adolescents, adult, and geriatric populations, primarily Caucasian, although all minority groups are represented.
+- Community mental health centers serving children, adolescents, adult, and/or geriatric populations, with a variety of racial/ethnic, gender-diverse populations represented.
 Client problems include moderate to severe family and individual dysfunction.
 Services provided include assessment and individual, family and group therapy.
 Some agencies focus on specific populations, such as patients with life-threatening illnesses or sexual minority clients.

-- State hospital with multicultural clients from every age group and including forensic populations.
-Diagnoses include any of the major mental illnesses, and treatment includes intermediate and long-term inpatient treatment.
+- State hospital with adult clients representing a variety of racial/ethnic groups and including forensic populations and patients with severe and persistent mental illness.
+Diagnoses include any of the major mental illnesses, and treatment includes intermediate- and long-term inpatient treatment.
 Trainees may be involved in providing individual and group psychotherapy, behavioral treatment, assessment, and working with an interdisciplinary treatment team.

-- Student counseling centers where clients range in age from late adolescence through 60s.
-Counseling centers are in both small town and urban settings and serve college students from diverse backgrounds, multicultural populations, and a wide variety of diagnoses (adjustment disorders, mood disorders, psychotic disorders, alcohol/drug problems, career decision making and learning disabilities).
-Trainees may participate in individual psychotherapy, group psychotherapy, outreach consultation, vocational testing and counseling, psychological assessment and learning disability assessment.
+- Student counseling centers serving students ranging in age from late adolescence through their 60s.
+Counseling centers are in both small town and urban settings and serve college students from diverse backgrounds, a variety of racial/ethnic populations, and a wide variety of diagnoses (adjustment disorders, mood disorders, psychotic disorders, alcohol/drug problems, career decision making and learning disabilities).
+Trainees may participate in individual psychotherapy, group psychotherapy, outreach consultation, vocational testing and counseling, psychological and learning disability assessment, and sport psychology consultation.